-- Nausea /actual vomiting first thing in the morning.
+- Nausea or vomiting first thing in the morning.

-A missed period does not always mean pregnancy as there are many other reasons as to why you may miss a period.
+A missed period does not always mean pregnancy, as there are many other reasons for a missed period.

 Bloating is common in women about to menstruate.
 In pregnancy, the same bloated feeling can be there but the period is missing.

-Painful tender breasts indicate a change in the hormonal balance of the body – that is assuming you haven’t just completed some activity which is unusual for you - i.e. horse-riding, pillow-fighting or any other exercise that involves the breast muscles.
+Painful tender breasts indicate a change in the hormonal balance of the body – that is assuming you haven’t just completed some activity that is unusual for you (i.e., horse-riding, pillow-fighting or any other exercise that involves the breast muscles).
 As this symptom does indicate hormonal change, you could experience this right from the start, even before your period is due.

-Morning sickness quite often does not start until at least 8 weeks of pregnancy, but can be an early first sign in some women- even before her period is due.
+Morning sickness quite often does not start until at least eight weeks of pregnancy, but can be an early first sign in some women, even before her period is due.

 If you suspect you could be pregnant, the best way to find out for certain is to take a pregnancy test.
-Modern tests are accurate within 10 - 14 days of you having unprotected sex, and can be bought from a pharmacy or drugstore without a prescription.
+Modern tests are accurate within 10 to 14 days of having unprotected sex and can be bought from a pharmacy or drugstore without a prescription.

 The First Three Months of Pregnancy (First Trimester)